Bernard Le Grelle: Professor and guest speaker

 Bernard Le Grelle was professor at the University of St. Gallen in Switzerland.
-He was also a visiting Professor at HEC business school Paris at Sorbonne University (Université de Paris 1 Panthéon Sorbonne) and at CECA University (Centre Entreprise et Communication Avancée).

-He held conferences on lobbying and advocacy strategies for universities, chambers of commerce, professional organizations, the European commission and employers' associations in Belgium, France, Switzerland, Austria, Spain, Italy, the United States, Zimbabwe and Nigeria.
+He was also a visiting professor at HEC business school Paris at Sorbonne University (Université de Paris 1 Panthéon Sorbonne) and at CECA University (Centre Entreprise et Communication Avancée).
+He held conferences on lobbying and advocacy strategies for universities, chambers of commerce, professional organizations, the European Commission and employers' associations in Belgium, France, Switzerland, Austria, Spain, Italy, the United States, Zimbabwe and Nigeria.

 Memberships

 Bernard le Grelle is a member of the Cercle de l'Union interalliée.
 He was an active member of the Rallye Vielsalm hunt.
 He is also an active member of the Cercle MBC in Geneva and Paris, of the Columbia Alumni Associations (New York, Paris, Geneva and Brussels), of the Columbia Journalism Alumni, of the CU J-School International Alums group, of the American University Clubs of France (AUC France) and he is a former member of the Young Presidents' Organization (YPO).
 Between 2002 and 2005, Bernard le Grelle was Vice Commodore of the Trophée Bailli de Suffren, a sailing race of traditional boats between Saint-Tropez and Malta.

 Personal life

 In 2007, Bernard le Grelle married Karine Higounet, a French lawyer.
 They have a son, Amaury born 2007.
-They live in Paris and Megève in the French Alps.
+They live in Paris and Cordon in the vicinity of Megève in the French Alps.